TechDufus/FluxNodeInstall/README.md

 - **handlers**: contains handlers for when certain tasks are executed.
 - **templates**: contains configuration files necessary for RunOnFlux.

+### Getting Started

+See the [Getting Started](./docs/Getting_Started.md) guide for more information on how to get started with this project.

 ### Contributing

 Please read [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for details and the processes for submitting pull requests to us.